Your benefit will move from the Department for Work and Pensions (DWP) to Social Security Scotland if you:

 - Text Relay Service on 18001 +0300 244 4000

-British Sign Language users can use the Contact Scotland service.
+- British Sign Language users can go to Contact Scotland BSL

 You can also contact VoiceAbility direct:

 You can call Social Security Scotland free on 0800 182 2222.
-Opening times are Monday to Friday, 8am to 6pm.
+Opening hours are Monday to Friday, 8am to 6pm.

 Find out what to do if you need help contacting Social Security Scotland, or are calling from abroad.

 Thanks for your feedback